- Postdoctoral Fellow, Harvard Medical School, 2000-2005

 Need for Further Study

-In addition to the elucidating the cellular mechanisms that govern protein homeostasis, we also need to carry out more animal-based studies to better evaluate the physiological roles of these PQC systems in vivo.
+In addition to elucidating the cellular mechanisms that govern protein homeostasis, we also need to carry out more animal-based studies to better evaluate the physiological roles of these PQC systems in vivo.
 We will also develop in vitro assays for small molecule inhibitor screens, so we can have better tools to fine-tune these biological processes.

 - A ubiquitin ligase-associated chaperone holdase maintains polypeptides in soluble states for proteasome degradation.